The Scaling Wall

 Why Most Landlords Get Stuck

-The typical growth pattern looks like this:
+The typical growth pattern:

 - 1-5 units: Everything is manageable.
 You know each tenant personally.

 - 5-15 units: Getting busier.
 You create spreadsheets.
-Occasional missed details.

 - 15-20 units: The breaking point.
 Spreadsheets are chaos.
-You're always behind.

 The Four Pillars of Scalable Property Management